merely-useful/py-rse/index.md

 Using `script_template.py` as a guide, take the plotting code from Section \@ref(scripting-plotting) and write a new Python program called `plotcounts.py`.
-The script should:
+The script should do the following:

-1. Use the `type=argparse.FileType('r')`, `nargs='?'` and `default='-'` options for the input file argument (i.e. similar to the `countwords.py` script) so that `plotcounts.py` uses standard input if no csv file is given.
+1. Use the `type=argparse.FileType('r')`, `nargs='?'` and `default='-'` options for the input file argument (i.e., similar to the `countwords.py` script) so that `plotcounts.py` uses standard input if no CSV file is given.

 2. Include an optional `--outfile` argument for the name of the output image file.
    The default value should be `plotcounts.png`.